prachit082/Python-Mini-Projects/README.md

 If you’re a newbie to Python where you’ve just learned lists, tuples, dictionaries, and some basic Python modules like the random module, here are some Python projects with source code for beginners.

-If you like this, then feel free to give it a star.⭐
+If you like this, then feel free to give it a star⭐